Riding figures: Down the centerline

 The horse is ridden down the imaginary centerline of the arena, from the letters C to A or vice versa.
 This is one of the best ways to test the straightness of the horse, as the sides of the arena usually guide horses into straightness, while the centerline is very open.
 The centerline may also be used as a way to change direction, although it is generally not as preferred as the other options.

 The horse should first and foremost stay straight through his whole body, without dropping a shoulder or haunch inward.
 The horse should also not "wobble" side to side, but continue in a straight direction.
 When viewed from the top, the horse would be perfectly bisected by the centerline.

-One of the most common faults of the novice rider is to over-shoot the centerline, turning too late from the long side of the arena.
+One of the most common faults of the novice rider is to overshoot the centerline, turning too late from the long side of the arena.
 This may be helped if the rider starts looking toward the centerline well in advance.

 This movement is asked at least twice in every dressage test, as the horse first enters the arena, and at the very end of the test.
-As there is always a judge sitting at C, it is easy for him to judge the horse's straightness in the test as he views the approaching him animal head-on (unlike some movements, such as those across the diagonal, which may be a bit harder to judge on straightness).
+As there is always a judge sitting at C, it is easy for him to judge the horse's straightness in the test as he views the approaching animal head-on (unlike some movements, such as those across the diagonal, which may be a bit harder to judge on straightness).
 Since the movement is both the first and last movement in the test, it provides the first and final impressions.
 Therefore, the rider should be extra careful to practice coming down the centerline.

 Down the quarterline

-The rider rides down the quarterline (which falls half-way between the centerline and the long side of the arena).
+The rider rides down the quarterline (which falls halfway between the centerline and the long side of the arena).
 This has similar benefits as riding down the centerline, as it tests for straightness.

 Riding down the quarterline is especially useful in training for leg-yield, as the rider can leg-yield from the quarterline to the wall, requiring only a few steps of leg-yield in a direction.
 Eventually, the rider may ask the horse to leg-yield back and forth several times, from the wall to quarterline to wall.